waifuvault/WaifuVault/README.md

 # install dependencies
     npm install

-# start redis & postgres (remove postgres if you intend on using sqlite)
+# start redis, postgres and zipfiles (remove postgres if you intend on using sqlite)
     docker compose up -d

 # build database